This page tells you about the use of black cohosh in people with cancer. You can read about

 A 2012 Swiss review looked at 16 studies, involving 2027 women, and also found there wasn't enough evidence to support the use of black cohosh for menopausal symptoms.
 The reviewers recommended more research to find the effects of black cohosh on quality of life for menopausal women, their bone health and night sweats.

 We don’t know whether black cohosh is safe to take if you have, or have had, breast cancer.
-It may affect the body in a similar way to oestrogen.
+It may affect the body in a similar way to the hormone oestrogen.
 If it does, this might trigger breast cancer cells to grow, especially in women with oestrogen receptor positive breast cancer.
-The latest research suggests that black cohosh doesn’t cause oestrogen like activity, but we don’t know this for sure yet.
+The latest research suggests that black cohosh doesn’t cause oestrogen like activity and behaves more like nerve signal transmitters, but we don’t know this for sure yet.

 A study in Canada in 2007 reviewed 5 clinical trials.
 They found that black cohosh seems to be safe for women with breast cancer, as long as they don’t have liver problems.
 A recent study in 2012 found that black cohosh taken for 6 months by women having tamoxifen treatment reduced the number and severity of hot flushes.